akorevaar/nucleo-f411re/README.md

  * User button on PC13
  * Serial port through ST-LINK on USART2, Tx: PA2 and Rx: PA3.

-This repository is based on https://github.com/therealprof/stm32f407g-disc
+This repository is based on https://github.com/jkristell/nucleo-f401re (which is based on https://github.com/therealprof/stm32f407g-disc)